Vyral/robin-phillips/_posts/2019-09-19-how-the-robin-group-makes-buying-and-selling-simple.md

   through Ribbon may be a good option for you.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Robin+Phillips/2019/Videos/Buying+and+Selling+Made+Simple.mp4
-pullquote: Our team is truly committed to making buying and selling fun and simple
+pullquote: Our team is truly committed to making buying and selling fun and simple.
 enclosure_type: video/mp4
 enclosure_time:
-use_youtube_image: true
+use_youtube_image: false
-youtube_alternate_image:
+youtube_alternate_image: /uploads/bsyt.jpg
 youtube_code: yzPgbfHjYfo
 ---